Depal1/mac-gaming/docs/change-DXVK-installation-Crossover-bottle.md

 Based on a guide by [areapp](https://www.reddit.com/user/areapp/).
 Edited and published with permission from the origial author by
 [Depal1](https://github.com/Depal1).
 March 4, 2022.

-# Chenge the DXVK installation on a Crossover Bottle
+# Change the DXVK installation on a Crossover Bottle

 **Disclaimer: this can either improve or hinder performance on some games.
 Use with discretion.
 It is recommended to have a separate bottle for modified DXVK installations.**